Solimullah/neocortexapi_saiem/sdr-to-bitmap.md

 NeoCortexUtils.Draw1DBitmap(result, filePath, 200);
 ```

-Here is the Modified Draw1DBitmap
+Here is the implemented Draw1DBitmap
 ```csharp
         /// <summary>
         /// Draws a 1D bitmap from an array of values.